akpoff/spf_fetch/README.md

 Updates and Suggestions
 -----------------------

-Let me know by fork/pull or email if you find bugs or other issues.
+Let me know by `Issue` or email if you find bugs or other problems.